vostok/hercules/hercules-stream-api/README.md

 `consumer.poolSize` - consumers pool size.
 Default value: `4`.

+`consumer.metric.reporters` - a list of classes to use as metrics reporters

 ### Http Server settings
 `http.server.ioThreads` - the number of IO threads.
 IO threads are used to read incoming requests and perform non-blocking tasks.
 One IO thread per CPU core should be enough.
 Default value is implementation specific.